mokyen/okyensourcesoftware/dmi.md

      writer->write(2);
   }
 }
 };
 ```

-Each step is prescriptive and high-level.
+Each step is prescriptive and appropriately high-level.

 ### Choosing Free Functions/Structs vs Classes